-Several cloud PBX providers have features that allow administrators specific access control, audit controls, workstation security, and transmission security.
+Several hosted PBX providers have features that allow administrators specific access control, audit controls, workstation security, and transmission security.
 Heightened security comes as a standard feature for several providers like 8×8.

 9. No Need for Physical Hardware

 If you’re going to go with standard PBX, then you’re going to need to purchase or rent PBX cabinets that hold the server architecture that you’ll need to make internet-based calls.
-Cloud PBX negates the need for this by having the server system be dispersed in several geographic locations (managed by service providers).
+With Cloud hosted PBX systems you’d negate the need for this by having the server system be dispersed in several geographic locations (managed by service providers).

 Top Five Cloud PBX Providers